atomist/sdm-local/README.md

 - at your command, create a new project by copying and modifying a working project you already have.

 For more information on software delivery machines (SDM), see Rod Johnson's blog [Why you need a Software Delivery Machine](https://the-composition.com/why-you-need-a-software-delivery-machine-85e8399cdfc0).
 This [video](https://vimeo.com/260496136) shows an SDM in action.
 The blogs and videos show an SDM that connects to Atomist's cloud service.
-This repository contains a *local* software delivery machine that works on your development machine and responds to your commits, performing whatever actions you decide should happen in response to new code.
+This repository contains a *local* software delivery sdm.machine that works on your development sdm.machine and responds to your commits, performing whatever actions you decide should happen in response to new code.

 The SDM framework understands code and delivery flows.
 Further description is in the Atomist [sdm library project](https://github.com/atomist/sdm).